joelbygger/cmake_proj/cmake_proj.md

 When a target is created it's possible to opt-out of Cppcheck.
 Nice if you build 3rd party stuff.
 If Cppcheck is too bloated it would be possible to create a special target for it, similar clang-tidy for GCC.

-A global configuration file is available in project root [CppCheckSuppressions.txt](CppCheckSuppressions.txt).
+A configuration file is available in project root [CppCheckSuppressions.txt](CppCheckSuppressions.txt).
 For more info see [external/cppcheck.cmake](external/cppcheck.cmake).

 ## Clang tidy

 A static analysis tool.
 Requires Clang compiler etc. Can be used with GCC as main compiler.
 For more info see [external/clang_tidy.cmake](external/clang_tidy.cmake).

 ### Main compiler GCC